 FFIIGL = Fraction of garage fixtures that are Tier II Qualifying Light Fixtures

+Lighting for shared parking garages or parking lots shall not be included in the Rated Home.

-For the purpose of adjusting the annual garage lighting energy consumption for calculating the rating, EULLA shall be adjusted by EULGL, which shall be calculated as the annual garage lighting energy use derived by the procedures in this section minus the annual garage lighting energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, 100 kWh/y, converted to MBtu/y, where MBtu/y = (kWh/y)/293.
+For the purpose of adjusting the annual garage lighting energy consumption for calculating the rating, EULLA shall be adjusted by EULGL, which shall be calculated as the annual garage lighting energy use derived by the procedures in this section minus the annual garage lighting energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y)/293.

-Internal gains in the Rated Home shall not be modified as a result of reductions in garage lighting energy use.
+Internal Gains in the Rated Home shall not be modified as a result of reductions in garage lighting energy use.

 Refrigerators.
 Refrigerator annual energy use for the Rated Home shall be determined from either refrigerator Energy Guide labels or from age-based defaults in accordance with Table 4.2.2.5.2.5(1).